Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

  <br/>

 We're still working on the `string` support.
 Note that we support CPU dataframe like pandas but since the protocol has not been integrated in pandas repo, we can only test it locally.
-We've submitted this work as a [PR](https://github.com/rapidsai/cudf/pull/9071) still under review, to rapidsai/cudf github repo.
+We've submitted this work as a [Pull Request](https://github.com/rapidsai/cudf/pull/9071) still under review, to rapidsai/cudf github repo.

 Now, let's walkthrough some codes to see the protocol in action.
 We start by creating a cudf dataframe object with columns named after supported dtypes: